Open-IoT-Service-Platform/oisp-services/README.md

 # OISP Services
+# NOTE: This project reached end of support and is no longer maintained.
+Parts of the project are continued in https://github.com/IndustryFusion/DigitalTwin.

 This repository contains official OISP Services.
 All functionality implemented here is experimental and due to change.
 **In this document, service is used in sense of a `microservice` and not a Kubernetes svc.**